 Recreation Services budget can store large donations above 100,000 JPY or more for your club’s use.
 Please make sure the donor provides details on what the donation should be used for.
 You can have the donation deposited into this OIST account if you set this up ahead of time.
-Please note that in order to utilize the funds, the accounting section at OIST will need details on the item/ service, vendor, and payment information.
+Please note that in order to utilize the funds, the accounting section at OIST will need details on the item/ service, vendor, and payment information prior to your purchase.
 All of this information can be given to you by the Director of Recreation.
 Please meet before you purchase.

 Philanthropy is the act of donating money, goods, services, time, and/or effort to support a social beneficial cause, with a defined objective and with no financial or material reward to the donor.
 Such events also serve as a way to build community among OIST students, staff, faculty, and family members thereof and within the Okinawan community.

 Funds raised by a Registered Clubs for an outside entity are to be gifted in their entirety (100%) to the named philanthropy.
 Costs incurred to create the philanthropic event must be fully funded by the club before the philanthropy is conducted.
 OIST subsidy funds shall not be donated to off-campus interests.